 - Green, C., & Guo, K. (2018).
 Factors contributing to individual differences in facial expression categorization.
 Cognition and Emotion, 32, 37-48.

-- Guo, K., Soornack, Y., & Settle, R. (in press) Expression-dependent susceptibility to face distortions in processing of facial expressions of emotion.
+- Guo, K., Soornack, Y., & Settle, R. (2018).
+Expression-dependent susceptibility to face distortions in processing of facial expressions of emotion.
 Vision Research.
+Advance online publication.

 - Kramer, R. S. S., & Mulgrew, J. (2018).
 Displaying red and black on a first date: A field study using the “First Dates” television series.
 Evolutionary Psychology, 16(2), 1-7.